Harold Pincus, MD

 Professor of Psychiatry (in Health Policy & Management)

-Harold Alan Pincus, M.D. is Professor and Vice Chair of the Department of Psychiatry and Co-director of the Irving Institute for Clinical and Translational Research at Columbia University and Director of Quality and Outcomes Research at New York Presbyterian Hospital.
-Dr. Pincus also serves as a Senior Scientist at the RAND Corporation.
-Previously he was Director of the RAND-University of Pittsburgh Health Institute and Executive Vice Chairman of the Department of Psychiatry at the University of Pittsburgh, where he still maintains an adjunct professorship.
-He is the National Director of the Atlantic Philanthropies' Health and Aging Policy Fellowship and previously directed the Robert Wood Johnson Foundation's national program on Depression in Primary Care: Linking Clinical and Systems Strategies and the Hartford Foundation's national program on Building Interdisciplinary Geriatric Research Centers.
-Dr. Pincus has also served as the Deputy Medical Director of the American Psychiatric Association and the founding director of APA's Office of Research.
+Harold Alan Pincus, M.D. is Professor and Vice Chair of the Department of Psychiatry, Co-Director of the Irving Institute for Clinical and Translational Research at Columbia University, and Director of Quality and Outcomes Research at New York Presbyterian Hospital.
+Dr. Pincus also serves as a Senior Scientist at the RAND Corporation an adjunct professor at Weill-Cornell, UCLA and USUHS.
+Previously, he was Director of the RAND-University of Pittsburgh Health Institute and Executive Vice Chairman of the Department of Psychiatry at the University of Pittsburgh.
+He is the National Director of the Health and Aging Policy Fellowship (supported by the Atlantic Philanthropies and John A. Hartford Foundation) and previously directed the Robert Wood Johnson Foundation’s national program Depression in Primary Care: Linking Clinical and Systems Strategies and the Hartford Foundation’s national program Building Interdisciplinary Geriatric Research Centers.
+Dr. Pincus has also served as the Deputy Medical Director of the American Psychiatric Association and the founding director of APA’s Office of Research.
 Prior to joining the APA, he was the Special Assistant to the Director of the National Institute of Mental Health.

-Dr. Pincus was Vice Chair of the Task Force on DSM-IV, Co-Chair of the Work Group to Update the Text of DSM-IV (DSM-IV-TR), and has been appointed to the editorial boards of ten major scientific journals.
-He has edited or co-authored 23 books and over 350 scientific publications in health services research, science policy, research career development and the diagnosis, classification and treatment of mental disorders.
-Dr. Pincus has had a particular research interest in the practice of evidence-based medicine, quality improvement and the relationships among general medicine, mental health, and substance abuse, developing and empirically testing models of those relationships.
-He has led major health policy and services research and research training projects totaling over $100 million in external funding.
-He is the Principal Investigator of the congressionally mandated National Evaluation of Mental Health Services for Veterans.
+He was Vice Chair of the Task Force on DSM-IV and has been appointed to the editorial boards of eleven scientific journals.
+He has authored or co-authored over 400 scientific publications in health services and policy research, science policy, research career development and the diagnosis, classification and treatment of mental disorders.
+He has had a particular research interest in the practice of evidence-based medicine, quality measurement and improvement and the relationships among general medicine, mental health, and substance abuse, developing and empirically testing models of care.
+He has led major health policy and services research and research training projects totaling over $200 million in external funding.
+Among other recent projects, he led the national evaluation of veterans’ mental health services, the redesign of primary care/ behavioral health relationships in New Orleans, a National Institutes of Health-funded national study of research mentoring and evaluation of major federal and state programs to integrate health and mental health care, as well as efforts to develop quality measurement strategies at the interface of behavioral health and general health care.

-He has also been a consultant to federal agencies and private organizations, including the U.S. Secret Service, John T. and Catherine D. MacArthur Foundation and the World Health Organization.
-Dr. Pincus has chaired committees for NIH and served on several Institute of Medicine/National Academy of Sciences Committees including Crossing the Quality Chasm in Behavioral Health and Cancer Care for the Whole Patient, as well as the World Health Organization's International Classification of Disease Oversight Committee, World Psychiatric Association Section on Economics, Behavioral Measurement Advisory Panel of the National Committee for Quality Assurance, and numerous other national and international committees.
-He is chair of the Medicaid Task Force for the Measurement Applications Partnership, authorized under the Affordable Care Act, co-chair of the National Quality Forum Behavioral Health Steering Committee and the World Health Organization ICD-11 Committee on Quality and Patient Safety.
+He is co-chair of the Measurement Applications Partnership Coordinating Committee under the Affordable Care Act and co-chairs the World Health Organization's ICD-11 Committee on Quality and Patient Safety and National Quality Forum’s Behavioral Health Standing Committee and Adult Medicaid Task Force.
+He has also been a consultant to multiple federal and international agencies and private organizations, including the U.S. Secret Service, John T. and Catherine D. MacArthur Foundation, World Health Organization, and the Organization for Economic Cooperation and Development.
+Dr. Pincus has served on multiple Institute of Medicine/National Academy of Sciences Committees, including Crossing the Quality Chasm in Behavioral Health, as well as the World Health Organization’s International Classification of Disease Revision Steering Committee, World Psychiatric Association Section on Economics, and numerous other national and international committees.